joshbegley/nyt-latest/previous.md

-**Gyokeres battled to be Arsenal's striker of choice - he wants it badly, which can only be a good thing**\
+**Viktor Gyokeres battled to be Arsenal’s striker of choice – that desire may prove a special power**\
-`Gyokeres, Arsenal and Sesko have been in a weird love triangle - but the club have finally agreed a deal for the Swede.
+`Gyokeres, Arsenal and Sesko have been in a weird love triangle, but the club have finally agreed a deal for the Swede.
 He really wants it`\
 https://nytimes.com/athletic/6485860/2025/07/25/viktor-gyokeres-arsenal-transfer-decision/

 **Electric atmospheres and sold-out crowds: How Switzerland's stadium gamble paid off at Euro 2025**\